MRRL Hall of Fame

 Later in the year Ballard would write “Let’s Go, Let’s Go, Let’s Go”, his all-time favorite recording.
 Featuring "Billy" Davis' ringing guitar, the song would be Hank's first R&B # 1 hit since “Annie Had A Baby”, and it would also be his biggest hit on the Billboard Hot 100, peaking at # 6.

 "Billy" Davis was a flamboyant figure on stage.
-He could do a back-over flip with is guitar and would play with his teeth during a show.
+He could do a back-over flip and would play his guitar with his teeth during a show.
 Davis was considered an actual "Midnighter" alongside the singers, and not just a member of the backing band, because of his ability to play and do the group's dance routines simutaneously.

 Davis had first met the teenaged Jimi Hendrix in Seattle in 1959, and became a mentor to the future guitar legend.
 In an interview with Kent Alexander in the Metrotimes, Davis said "I used to take my Strat and we'd mess around.
 He didn't have an electric guitar at the time.
 He had a little acoustic.
 I used to go to his house and show him stuff and he just fell in love with it".